hamishcoleman/thinkpad-ec/README.md

 * A full writeup of the hardware modifications needed can be found at: http://www.thinkwiki.org/wiki/Install_Classic_Keyboard_on_xx30_Series_ThinkPads

-* More information for hacking on this can be found in the docs/HACKING.txt file.
+* More information for hacking on this can be found in the [HACKING doc](docs/HACKING.txt).

 * A video presenting how these thinkpad laptops were hacked is online: https://www.youtube.com/watch?v=Fzmm87oVQ6c